cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 The rule of thumb is that any object that needs to be serialized (into binary or JSON) must implement `proto.Message` and must be serializable into Protobuf format.
 The easiest way to do it is to use Protobuf type definition and `protoc` compiler to generate the structures and functions for you.
 In practice, the three following categories of types must be converted to Protobuf messages:

 - client-facing types: `Msg`s, query requests and responses.
 This is because client will send these types over the wire to your app.
-- types that are stored in state.
+- objects that are stored in state.
 This is because the SDK stores the binary representation of these types in state.
 - genesis types.
 These are used when importing and exporting state snapshots during chain upgrades.

 An example of type that is stored in state is [x/auth's](../../x/auth/spec/README.md) `BaseAccount` type.
 Its migration looks like: